Mini-Grants for Undergraduate Research & Creative Activities

 Funding Available:

 - Up to $1,000 for research-related travel (non-conference) and supplies only.
-See Travel funds section for information on professional conferences, symposia, and other academic travel funding.
+See the Travel Minigrants section for information on funding to present at professional and academic conferences.

 - Project supplies and materials*